kylemede/ExoSOFT/README.rst

 2. $ source activate ExoSOFTcondaEnv
  ## add 'source activate ExoSOFTcondaEnv' to end of .bashrc to have it load at beginning of terminal load every time.
 4. $ conda install -c asmeurer pango
-5. $ pip install PyAstronomy corner psutil
+5. $ pip install PyAstronomy corner psutil KMlogger
  ## matplotlib.pyplot doesn't exists till frontend is built, to do this:
 7. $ ipython
 8. $ import pylab